MeVisLab/pythonqt/README.md

 # Building

+## General

+Building PythonQt requires a couple of steps.
+Follow these instructions in order to get a correctly built PythonQt runtime and Qt bindings.

+### ⚠️ Pregenerated Bindings Warning ⚠️

+It is highly recommended to build the Qt bindings yourself and not(!) use the pregenerated ones.
+To ensure that, delete the pregenerated directory starting with `generated_cpp_*`.
+Do not build `PythonQt.pro` directly because it will only use the pregenerated bindings!

+### Environment

+First, you need to set a couple of environment variables, which depend on your Python and Qt installation.

+- `PYTHON_VERSION`

+  Set the version of your Python interpreter.
+The syntax is `<major>.<minor>`, e.g., `3.10`.

+- `PYTHON_PATH`

+  This is the absolute path to the root directory of your Python installation.

+- `PYTHON_LIB`

+  The absolute path to the `libs` directory in your python installation `$PYTHON_PATH/libs`.

+- `PYTHON_DIR`

+  The `PYTHON_DIR` is required for non-Windows installations to find the `python-config` executable.
+  This should have the same value as `PYTHON_PATH`.

+- `QTDIR`

+  The absolute path to the root directory of your Qt installation.

+### Binding Generator

+1. cd into the `generator` directory
+2. Run qmake on `generator.pro`

+   `qmake CONFIG+=Release generator.pro`

+3. Make the generator

+   Use `nmake` for MSVC (Visual Studio; make sure to have the environment variables set for Visual Studio beforehand).
+Otherwise, use `make`.

+4. Generate the bindings

+   We use the generator executable from step 3 to generate the bindings.
+   The location of the generator executable can vary depending on your platform (the subdirectory is named after the current configuration, e.g., `release`).
+   On Windows, the generator is named `pythonqt_generator.exe`; on all other platforms, it is named `pythonqt_generator`.

+   `<generator-executable> qtscript_masterinclude.h build_all.txt`

+### PythonQt Runtime

+Next, we need the PythonQt runtime.

+1. cd into the `src` directory
+2. qmake `src.pro`

+   `qmake CONFIG+=Release src.pro`

+3. Make the runtime

+   Use `nmake` for MSVC (Visual Studio; make sure to have the environment variables set for Visual Studio beforehand).
+Otherwise, use `make`.

+### Extensions

+As a last step, we need to build the extensions.

+1. cd into `extensions`
+2. qmake `src.pro`

+   `qmake CONFIG+=Release extensions.pro`

+3. Make the extensions

+   Use `nmake` for MSVC (Visual Studio; make sure to have the environment variables set for Visual Studio beforehand).
+Otherwise, use `make`.

+After all these steps, you should now have a fully working PythonQt runtime and Qt bindings for your Python/Qt installation 🎉.

 ## Building on Windows with MinGW

 To build PythonQt, you need to set the environment variable `PYTHON_PATH` to